BenniWi/learn2code_containers/README.md

 The pre-built images can be downloaded from the [learn2code dockerhub repository](https://hub.docker.com/repository/docker/benniwi/learn2code/general)

-Currently the available containers are
+Currently, the available containers are

 ## Base Container
-The [base contaier](https://github.com/BenniWi/learn2code_containers/tree/main/dockerfiles/learn2code_base) defines a container which can be used for for all programming tasks during the lecture.
+The [base contaier](https://github.com/BenniWi/learn2code_containers/tree/main/dockerfiles/learn2code_base) defines a container that can be used for all programming tasks during the lecture.

 ## Base Marp Container
 The [base marp contaier](https://github.com/BenniWi/learn2code_containers/tree/main/dockerfiles/learn2code_base_marp) extends the [base contaier](https://github.com/BenniWi/learn2code_containers/tree/main/dockerfiles/learn2code_base) with a marp layer to be able to create slides